nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `edit INDEX PARAMETER_TYPE NEW_VALUE`

 PARAMETER_TYPE the type of the parameter we want to change and NEW_VALUE is the new value for that parameter. <br>
 `edit` command edits the task at the specified INDEX.
-You can easily identify the INDEX of the task by looking at the Visual Panel. <br>
+You can easily identify the INDEX of the task by looking at the Visual Box. <br>
-If the task you want to edit is not shown in the Visual Panel, you can use `view` or `find` command to find the required task. <br>
+If the task you want to edit is not shown in the Visual Box, you can use `view` or `find` command to find the required task. <br>

 **Example:**<br>
 Let's say you want to add deadline time for task named "Presentation".
 Then, you must first check the INDEX of that task.
 In this case, the INDEX of the task is 1.
 So to add deadline for this task, enter `edit 1 t; DEADLINE`.
 This will update the deadline of the task.
 A demonstration of this functionality shown below.